tufts-ml/fNIRS-mental-workload-classifiers/README.md

 ### Demo
 For example, if you want to train subject-specific DeepConvNet.
 Go to [runs](subject_specific_models/runs/window_size150) within the subject_sepcific_models folder
+**Please modify the paths in the scripts according to your actual paths**

 ```
 bash launch_DeepConvNet_150ts.sh run_here